mckennapsean/dissertation/content/02-background.md

 a visualization system.
-More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform user-centered design [@Chee2011; @Tory2004; @Wassink2009], but they emphasize convergence like an engineering design process model.
+More abstracted design process models for visualization have also been proposed in a variety of forms --- waterfall, cyclical, and spiral --- to perform user-centered design [@Chee2011; @Tory2004; @Wassink2009], but they emphasize convergence as in an engineering design process model.
 The design process model used by both Lloyd et al. [@Lloyd2011] and Goodwin et al.
 [@Goodwin2013a] is drawn from an international standard on human-centered design, ISO13407, which has recently been updated, ISO9241-210 [@DIS2010].
 This standard's model describes different design activities as a cycle, emphasizing an engineering approach.
-Goodwin et al. accompany this engineering process model with specific methods for eliciting creativity from end users [@Goodwin2013a], a step towards including aspects of a creative design process.
+Goodwin et al. accompany this engineering process model with specific methods for eliciting creativity from end users [@Goodwin2013a], a step toward including aspects of a creative design process.
 Vande Moere and Purchase further characterize the role of design in visualization, arguing for a balanced approach that mixes both creative and engineering aspects [@Moere2011].
 By embracing concepts from action design research (ADR), McCurdy et al. applied